Fourth of July is coming up so fast! It’s one of our favorite holidays and we like to dress extra festive.

 To get a cleaner look, you can always just use store-bought stencils and special fabric paint to carefully put on your design.

-How to Create a Custom Design with an Iron On
+How to Create a Custom 4th of July Design with an Iron-On

-We got our paper at Target but I don’t see it online.
-(Here is a link to a version on Amazon instead).
-Then we just followed the instructions on the package.
-Super simple.
+We got our paper at Target but I don’t see it online so here’s a link to a version on Amazon instead.

 To create our design we used Illustrator but you can even use Word or an online design site like Canva!
 Canva even has all kinds of cool text and symbols, drawings, clip art and photos.